ThePlasmak/average-shot-length/README.md

 3. Open `average_shot_length.py` in a code editor.
 4. Change the `input_video` variable to the name of your video file.
 5. Run the script.
-6. Check the timings against the actual cut timings in the video, and adjust `scene_change_detection_score` if necessary.
+6. Check the cut timings printed by the script against the actual cut timings in the video, and adjust `scene_change_detection_score` if necessary.

 # Notes